Extending edge-colorings of distance-2 matchings in the hypercube: An analogous result for complete bipartite graphs

-It is known that graphs $G$ and $H$ can be easily constructed (even regular and bipartite) such that not every precolored distance-2 matching in $G \square H$ is extendable (see: \cite{cassel-cart}).
-However, we cannot expect such a negative characterization that stating that there exists a family of bipartite graphs such that if $H$ belongs to this family, then for any bipartite graph $G$, a precolored distance-2 matching in $G \square H$ is not extendable.
-For example, if we choose $G$ to be a star, Theorem \ref{star} shows that this cannot hold.
-If constraints can be imposed on both graphs, then it becomes possible to make such observations.
-For example, we can state the following.
+It is quite easy to construct graphs $G$ and $H$ even, both regular and bipartite, such that not every precolored distance-2 matching in $G \mathbin{\Box} H$ is extendable (see: \cite{cassel-cart}).
+However, it is not possible that there exists a family of bipartite graphs such that if $H$ belongs to this family, then for any bipartite graph $G$, there is a precolored distance-2 matching in $G \mathbin{\Box} H$ that is not extendable.
+For example, if we choose $G$ to be a star, Theorem \ref{star} shows that this cannot be true.
+If we allow ourselves to restrict the choice of $G$ and $H$, then it is possible to formulate statements of this form.
+The following is an example.

-\begin{claim} If, for both bipartite graphs $G$ and $H$, there exists a vertex of maximum degree whose neighborhood can be covered by an induced matching, then there exists a precolored distance-2 matching in $G \square H$ that is not extendable. \end{claim}
+\begin{proposition} If $G$ and $H$ are bipartite graphs such that for both there exists a vertex of maximum degree whose neighborhood can be covered by an induced matching, then there exists a precolored distance-2 matching in $G \mathbin{\Box} H$ that is not extendable. \end{proposition}

-\begin{remark} For example, if both $G$ and $H$ are trees each with a vertex of maximum degree which is not adjacent to any leaf, then there exists a precolored distance-2 matching in $G \square H$ that is not extendable. \end{remark}
+\begin{remark} \textup{For example, if both $G$ and $H$ are trees each with a vertex of maximum degree which is not adjacent to any leaf, then there exists a precolored distance-2 matching in $G \mathbin{\Box} H$ that is not extendable.} \end{remark}

-\begin{proof}[Proof of Claim \ref{negative}] Let $a \in V(G)$ and $b \in V(H)$ be two vertices that satisfy the conditions of the statement.
+\begin{proof}[Proof of Proposition \ref{negative}] Let $a \in V(G)$ and $b \in V(H)$ be two vertices that satisfy the conditions of the statement.
 Furthermore, let $c_1d_1, \dots, c_id_i \in E(G)$ and $k_1m_1, \dots, k_jm_j \in E(H)$ be independent edge sets that cover the neighborhoods of $a$ and $b$, respectively, and such that the subgraphs induced by their endpoints are matchings.
-Precolor the edges $(c_1,b)(d_1,b), \dots, (c_i,b)(d_i,b), (a,k_1)(a,m_1) ,\dots, (a,k_j)(a,m_j)$ in $G \square H$ with the same color.
+Precolor the edges $(c_1,b)(d_1,b), \dots, (c_i,b)(d_i,b), (a,k_1)(a,m_1) ,\dots, (a,k_j)$ $(a,m_j)$ in $G \mathbin{\Box} H$ with the same color.
 These edges form a distance-2 matching, according to the given conditions, and this precoloring is not extendable.
-In fact, $(a,b)$ is a maximum degree vertex in $G \square H$, so every color must appear on the edges adjacent to $(a,b)$.
+In fact, $(a,b)$ is a maximum degree vertex in $G \mathbin{\Box} H$, so every color must appear on the edges adjacent to $(a,b)$.
 However, each of these edges is incident with a precolored edge, and thus none of them can receive the preassigned color. \end{proof}